Mint Tin Mini Apocalypse

 Both of you keep rolling if the FoS is reopened.

-Once lid is reclosed, it’s only a matter of time before monster eats any outsiders, so Game Over.
+Once lid’s closed again, it’s only a matter of time before monster eats any outsiders, so Game Over.

-Update: After discussions on BoardGameGeek, there's no reason to limit the use of the manhole cover to once.
+Update: After discussions on BoardGameGeek, there’s no reason to limit the use of the manhole cover.
 If this game mimics real life, you could use it as many times as you like—simply reclaim it with 7 and rethrow with another 7.
-While throwing the manhole cover multiple times extends the game, the monster will eventually end it.
-Feel free to call this rule anyway you like—it's your game. =)
+While throwing the manhole cover many times extends the game, the monster will eventually end it.
+Feel free to call this rule anyway you like—it’s your game. =)